-Sustainability risk is the risk to Zurich Group's brand and reputation resulting from not responsibly taking environmental, social and governance issues into account throughout the business and for not seeking to create sustainable value for all stakeholders.
+Sustainability risk pertains to the potential adverse impact on the Company's brand and reputation due to the failure to responsibly consider environmental, social, and governance issues throughout its business operations.
+Additionally, it encompasses the risks associated with not striving to create sustainable value for all stakeholders.

-Sustainability means doing business today in a way that safeguards the future of our Company and our society.
-Sustainability risks and opportunities emanate both from the effects that environmental, social and governance ("ESG") challenges have on the Company, as well as from how the Company handles its positive or negative impact on ESG issues.
-To protect against financial and reputation impacts, both perspectives are included in the identification and assessment of sustainability issues.
+Sustainability involves conducting business today in a manner that ensures the preservation of the Company's and society's future.
+The risks and opportunities associated with sustainability arise from the effects of environmental, social, and governance ("ESG") challenges on the Company, as well as from the Company's management of its positive or negative impacts on ESG matters.
+To safeguard against financial and reputational repercussions, both perspectives are incorporated in the identification and assessment of sustainability issues.

 Climate change, as one of the most complex risks facing society today, is intergenerational and interdependent.
-As an insurer, the Company faces risks from climate change and shall discloses its climate risk in line with the recommendation of the Financial Stability Board's Task Force on Climate-related Financial Disclosures ("TCFD") and BNM's Policy Document on Climate Risk Management and Disclosures.
+As an insurer, the Company faces risks from climate change and shall discloses its climate risk in line with the recommendation of the Financial Stability Board's Task Force on Climate-related Financial Disclosures ("TCFD") and BNM's Policy Document on Climate Risk Management and Scenario Analysis on Disclosures.

-Sustainability topics associated with ESG challenges are also becoming more complex and interconnected as a result of these trends, insurers are increasingly becoming agents of change and playing a more impactful role in addressing sustainability risk.
+Sustainability topics associated with ESG challenges are also becoming more complex and interconnected.
+As a result, insurers are increasingly becoming agents of change and playing a more impactful role in addressing sustainability risk.